 What Causes Plantar Warts?

 Plantar warts, like all warts, are triggered by a virus that invades the skin with tiny cuts or scrapes.
 Warts may not be visible for weeks or months after the primary contact.
-Like other viral infections, plantar warts are transmissible and are usually circulated in public swimming pools, public showers, and even your very own shower at home.
+Like other viral infections, these warts are transmissible and are usually circulated in public swimming pools, public showers, and even your very own shower at home.
 Plantar warts from time to time break out among people who contribute to the gym or athletic amenities or who participate in group events where you must have bare feet, such as yoga and martial arts.
-Since most individuals build resistance to the virus once they get older, plantar warts are more common in children versus adults.
+Since most individuals build resistance to the virus once they get older, these warts are more common in children versus adults.
 They also are widespread in people who have poor immune systems, such as those with HIV/AIDS.

 What Are the Symptoms of Plantar Warts?